 In total, 57.9 tons of gold bullion was purchased by central banks around the world in March.
 To put some perspective on this number, in 2011, central banks bought just under 440 tons of gold bullion, as reported by the World Gold Council.
 This was close to a 50-year high in gold bullion purchases.

 It is, of course, difficult to extrapolate from March’s numbers, but taking into account the first three months of the year, it is possible that, should this pace of gold bullion buying by the central banks around the world in 2012 continue, the total will reach 700 tons of gold bullion purchased, which would make 2012 a record year.

 Of course, many of the G7 nations—U.S., U.K., Canada, France, Germany, Italy and Japan—are confused by these purchases.
 Their contention is that gold bullion is a commodity that actually does not have many uses outside of jewelry.

-The nations outside the G7 have long histories and have lived through financial crisis and/or have been passed down stories of financial crisis from their ancestors.
+The nations outside the G7 have long histories and have lived through the financial crisis and/or have been passed down stories of the financial crisis from their ancestors.
 They understand that gold bullion has been used as money for 5,000 years.
 They believe that gold bullion is not a commodity, but a monetary unit.
 In times of crisis, money is debased by money printing, which results in citizens losing their purchasing power and eventually everything that they worked for.
-Gold bullion preserves purchasing power, because it cannot be printed or manipulated.
+Gold bullion preserves purchasing power because it cannot be printed or manipulated.

 They understand from the past that the money printing that is currently taking place is on a scale never witnessed before in history.
 Trillions upon trillions are being created by the U.S., Japan, the U.K., and the European Union.
 The contention is that there are no consequences to this money printing, but these central banks who reside in countries that have a long history beg to differ.
 They are speaking with their actions, not words.